contiv-experimental/volplugin/docs/3_architecture.md

 interface to each of its operations that are used both by `volplugin` and `volcli`.
 It connects to etcd at `127.0.0.1:2379`, which you can change by supplying `--etcd` one or more times.

+`volsupervisor` needs root, connections to etcd, and access to ceph `rbd` tools as admin.

 `volplugin` contacts the volmaster but listens on no network ports (it uses a unix socket as described above, to talk to docker).
 It by default connects to